DEPARTMENT MENU

 Accredited and Approved

-Nicholls State University College of Nursing CNE Program is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+Thibodaux Regional Health System School of Nursing at Nicholls State University CNE Program is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

-Nicholls State University College of Nursing CNE Program is approved by the Louisiana State Board of Nursing (LSBN) (Provider Number 8 ) for re-licensure requirements.
+Thibodaux Regional Health System School of Nursing at Nicholls State University – NCPD Program is recognized as an approved provider of continuing education by the Louisiana State Board of Nursing (LSBN) for re-licensure requirements.

 Nursing Continuing Professional Development Program